 If the fund managed by UBR has investments whose valuation is not specified in this document, an effort will be made to find the most reliable price for these investments in accordance with the fund's rules and the general principles of this guideline.
-The CEO of UBR will approve the valuation method on a case-by-case basis before it is implemented in the fund's valuation.
+These cases are resolved by UBR's Valuation Committee, which convenes as needed.